DataDog/dd-py-tracing-workshop/README.md

 Here's an app that does a simple thing.
 It tells you what donut to pair with your craft brew.
 While it is contrived in its purpose, it probably has something in common with the apps you work on:
-* it's a web application that exposes HTTP endpoints
+* It's a web application that exposes HTTP endpoints.
-* to do its job, it must talk to datastores and external services.
+* To do its job, it must talk to datastores and external services.
-* it may need performance improvements
+* It may need performance improvements.

 ## Get Started